SQuat: Subspace-orthogonal KV Cache Quantization: Numerical Experiments

 \paragraph{Efficiency comparisons.}

 We apply SQuat to quantize the KV cache to 2-bit and evaluate its efficiency in terms of memory usage, latency, and throughput on the \texttt{Llama-2-7B} model.
 Empirically, GEAR and ZipCache run much slower than KIVI \citep{liu2024kivi} and SQuat, so we compare SQuat only against KIVI and an FP16 baseline (without quantization) in Figure~\ref{fig:mem_throughput}.
 To ensure a fair comparison, we adopt the same experimental setup as KIVI, which synthesizes workloads based on \citet{sharegpt}.
 We evaluate two residual buffer lengths (i.e., the number of most recent tokens whose KV cache is stored in full precision), 32 and 128, for both our algorithm and KIVI.
 We gradually increase the batch size until the GPU runs out of memory.
 All experiments are conducted on a single Nvidia H100 GPU (80GB).
-As shown in Figure~\ref{fig:mem_throughput}, SQuat requires the \textbf{same peak GPU memory} as KIVI, and reduces peak memory by $\mathbf{2.17\times \sim 2.82\times}$ compared to FP16.
-SQuat enables up to a $4\times$ increase in batch size compared to the FP16 baseline, leading to a throughput improvement of $\mathbf{2.45\times \sim 3.60 \times}$, comparable to KIVI’s throughput improvement of $\mathbf{2.63\times \sim 3.82 \times}$.
+As shown in Figure~\ref{fig:mem_throughput}, SQuat reduces peak GPU memory by $\mathbf{2.17\times} \sim \mathbf{2.82\times}$.
+This memory efficiency enables up to a $4\times$ increase in batch size compared to the FP16 baseline, leading to a throughput improvement of $\mathbf{2.45\times \sim 3.60 \times}$, which is comparable to KIVI’s throughput improvement of $\mathbf{2.63\times \sim 3.82 \times}$.

-\paragraph{More experiments.} We provide an overview of additional results in appendices.
-First, we present the experimental setup, including the choice of hyper-parameters for SQuat, SQuat\textsuperscript{pre}, and other baseline methods (Appendix~\ref{append::setup}).
-Second, we present an ablation study that suggests hyperparameter selection for SQuat (Appendix~\ref{append::ablation}).
-Finally, we present evaluation results of \texttt{DeepSeek-R1-Distill-Llama-8B} on the \texttt{math-500} dataset (Appendix~\ref{append::math500}).
-This experiment highlights a key use case for KV cache quantization: modern reasoning models often require long responses to ``think'' through problems---e.g., by generating chain-of-thought reasoning---before arriving at a final answer.
-In such scenarios, the KV cache becomes a memory bottleneck, and quantization proves especially helpful when compute resources are limited.